gabriellovate/wikibib/SETUP.md

 # Read your first article

-After installing the pip package, just run in the command line
+After installing the pip package, just run in the command line.

 ```bash
 bib read Q18507561